cirosantilli/linux-cheat/kernel/index.md

 You cannot use user space libs such as libc to program the kernel, since the kernel itself itself if need to be working for user space to work.

+#examples portability

+All code samples were tested on kernel 3.10.

 #sources

 - `git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git`